-So, get out there and grab yourself 40 or so mates.
-In this internet-savvy world, talking to real people is scary, but you can do it.
-Of course 40 is a lot so rope in a few of the bodies from Finance or Legal and throw their names in the hat.
-It doesn’t matter if you don’t particularly get on, in fact that probably makes potentially winning money off them even sweeter.
+You’ll need to get out there and grab yourself 40 or so friends, family or work colleagues.
+You might even have to rope in a few people from the Warehouse or IT support.
+It doesn’t matter if you don’t particularly get on, in fact it’s better if you don’t as it’ll make winning money off them even sweeter.

 Here’s how it’s done…